aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-pcdn-worker.md

 **Step 3.** Save and return

-> Under `Bridge to LAN` type, you can either PPPoE dial-up on the ONT device, or PPPoE dial-up on the VM.
+> Under `Bridge to LAN` type, you can either PPPoE dial-up on the ONT device, or PPPoE dial-up on the VM side (i.e. the PCDN Worker client).
+Please refer to the Part #4 on this page for the tutorial of PPPoE dialing on the VM side.

 ### 3.3 Complete Image Installation